wagtail/wagtail/README.md

 Wagtail is sponsored by [Torchbox](https://torchbox.com/).
 If you need help implementing or hosting Wagtail, please contact us: hello@torchbox.com.
 See also [madewithwagtail.org/developers/](https://madewithwagtail.org/developers/) for expert Wagtail developers around the world.

+### Security

+We take the security of Wagtail and related packages we maintain seriously.
+If you have found a secuirty issue with any of our projects please email us at [security@wagtail.io](mailto:security@wagtail.io) so we can work together to find and patch the issue.
+We appreciate responsible disclosure with any security related issues, so please contact us first before creating a Github issue.

 ### Contributing

 If you're a Python or Django developer, fork the repo and get stuck in!
 We run a separate group for developers of Wagtail itself at https://groups.google.com/forum/#!forum/wagtail-developers (please note that this is not for support requests).